Cathedral of You™

-St. Paul asks, “Do you not know that your body is a temple of the Holy Spirit?”
-A temple is a place of worship, a house of prayer.
-Christian temples are “churches,” the magnificent ones (seats of the bishops) are called “cathedrals.”
-Since man is made in the image and likeness of God himself, it makes sense to say that the human person is—or at least was created to be—magnificent.
-In fact, upon contemplating the presence of the Three Divine Persons in her soul, St. Teresa of Avila says she was “amazed at seeing so much majesty in a thing as lowly as my soul.”
-Then Our Lord filled her heart with consolation and said, “It is not lowly, my daughter, because it is made in My Own Image.”
-Yes, we are wonderfully made.
-In fact, as a Catholic, you are a living cathedral with Our Lord enthroned in your heart.
+“God created mankind in his image . . .”—Genesis 1:27Since man was created in the image and likeness of God, it makes sense to say that the human person is—or at least was created to be—magnificent.
+In fact, upon contemplating the presence of the Three Divine Persons in her soul, St. Teresa of Avila said she was “amazed at seeing so much majesty in a thing as lowly as my soul.”1 Then Our Lord filled her heart with consolation and said, “It is not lowly, my daughter, because it is made in my own image.”2 Yes, you are wonderfully made.3 In fact, as a Catholic, you are a living cathedral with Our Lord enthroned in your heart.

-Despite their original grandeur, many “cathedrals” have fallen into disrepair.
-Some of us need God’s grace to bear the crosses of aging, accidents, and illness that afflict our structure and assail our physical strength.
-Through Christ, we can strive to nourish our souls and strengthen our bodies to the degree that we are able.
-This perseverance greatly pleases and glorifies God our Father.
-Others of us are in desperate need of care due to our own persistent disordered choices and actions.
-Overindulgence, extreme schedules, convenience, and a lack of self control are breaking our structures and ransacking our tabernacles.
-“It is very good for our soul to see ourselves, in Our Lord’s sight, like a bruised reed which needs a lot of care, like a flickering wick which needs the oil of divine love in order to burn as God wants!
-We never lose hope as long as we realize that we are weak, full of defects and dirt.
-Our Lord never leaves us; we just need to use the means and not reject the hand that He offers us.”
+“We never lose hope as long as we realize that we are weak, full of defects, and dirt.
+Our Lord never leaves us; we just need to use the means and not reject the hand that He offers us.”4Despite our original grandeur, many of our cathedrals have fallen into disrepair.
+Some of us need God’s grace to bear the crosses of aging, accidents, and illness that afflict our structure and diminish our physical strength.
+Some of us are in desperate need of care due to our own persistent disordered choices and actions.
+Overindulgence, extreme schedules, convenience, and a lack of self-control are breaking our structures and ransacking our tabernacles.
+For many of us, repairs or renovations are sorely needed.
 No matter how our structures have been compromised, we must continually repent and begin anew with God’s gift of grace—striving to be the beautiful, dignified, holy temples He created each of us to be.